-- All residential work exceeding $20,000 must have a certificate of insurance under the Home Building Compensation Fund, and you are required to provide Council with a copy of this certificate.
-Certificates must show the correct property details and include all work covered under the building contract, eg, dwelling and swimming pool.
+- All residential work over $20,000 must have a certificate of insurance under the Home Building Compensation Fund.
+Certificates should show the correct property details and include all work covered under the building contract, eg, dwelling and swimming pool.

 - Development contributions are payments made by developers to Council for the provision of public infrastructure.
-The contributions allow Council to provide public amenities and services to meet the increased demands created by the new development.
+These contributions allow us to provide public amenities and services for the new development.
 These can include shared pathways, libraries or roads.

 Long service levy

-- The NSW Government has put a levy on all building and construction work valued at $25,000 or more (incl.
+- The NSW Government has put a levy on all building and construction work valued at $250,000 or more (incl.
 GST).
-This levy rate is calculated at 0.35% of the total cost of the work.
-Council is an agent for the collection of long service levy payments and you will need to pay the levy when lodging your CDC.
+This levy rate is 0.25% of the total cost of the work.

-You will be sent formal determination and a CDC, together with stamped approved plans and specifications.
+- a formal determination (consent) and CDC with the stamped approved plans and specifications

-A CDC lapses after five years, unless physical work has commenced, or where the approved use has been acted upon.
+A CDC lapses after five years, unless physical work has started, or where you have acted upon the approved use.